kevin-brown/blog.kevin-brown.com/_drafts/future-of-select2.markdown

 The goal for Select2 4.0 is to maintain backwards compatibility transparently with past versions of Select2, down to Select2 3.0.
-With 45 individual options that can be passed to Select2 when initializing the widget, this goal may not be possible.
+With 45 individual options that can be passed to Select2 when initializing the widget, this goal may not actually be possible but we will try our best.
 The most commonly used options, such as the formatters and different data sources will be implemented, though they may have to be included as separate modules not included in the main build.

 ### Default options